Ladvien/ladvien.github.io/_posts/2019-09-01-lego-deep-learning-classifier-cnn.md

 If you are following along with this code locally and need help setting up these libraries, just drop a comment below.
 I got you.

 ### Classifier Code: Parameters
-The parameters sections is the heart of the training, I'll highlight what each parameter is doing and then mention of some of the parameters you might want to tweak.
+The parameters sections is the heart of the training, I'll highlight what each parameter is doing and point out the parameters you might want to tweak.

 ```python
 continue_training       = False